RFK Jr. Under Fire Following Vaccine Changes And CDC Shakeup

 getting kids off screens and exercising more.

-The Maha strategy for making America's children healthy again is just out today, you know, and that lists a huge range of changes that HHS would like to make in terms of like how the country functions overall to reduce chronic diseases and make everybody healthy and all of these things, some of which, you know, kind of sound like things that we know, know, but it's ambitious, involves all sorts of agencies.
+The Maha strategy for making America's children healthy again is just out today, you know, and that lists all huge range of changes that HHS would like to make in terms of like how the country functions overall to reduce chronic diseases and make everybody healthy and all of these things, some of which, you know, kind of sound like things that we know, but it's ambitious, involves all sorts of agencies.

-It is a very extreme view of vaccines as being suspect and of medical groups and regulators and researchers who say that vaccines are safe, that they are all bought out.
+And, you know that was kind of kennedy's promise is that he would come in and and shake things up but yeah vaccines has been such an aggressive area of policymaking on kennedy's part and he does have a position that is not widely held it is a very extreme view of vaccines as being suspect and of medical groups and regulators and researchers who say that vaccines are safe, that they are all bought out.

 And the vaccine activity is, I think, taking away from that attention and those goals.
+Yeah.

 I mean, Mara, what do we know about how politically popular Kennedy's views on vaccines actually are?

 Well, what we know is that they are popular among the MAGA base.
+And the base is very, very important to Donald Trump.

 We have bipartisan majorities, big ones, who support requiring children to be vaccinated in order to attend school.